The Public Pays

 The Public Pays is a 1936 short crime film directed by Errol Taggart.
 In 1937, it won an Academy Award at the 9th Academy Awards for Best Short Subject (Two-Reel).
-The film shows a dramatization of actual court records which tell the story of a gang's racketeering in the milk industry, and its eventual defeat through the heroism of one dealer.
+The film is a dramatization of actual court records that tell the story of a gang's racketeering activities in the milk industry and its eventual defeat through the heroism of one dealer.

 Plot

-We see three tough-looking men renting an office in one of the better buildings of Claybourne City.
-Soon "The Creamery Betterment Association" appears on their door.
-They intend to force every dealer in the city to sign as members, dues to be one cent on every quart of milk sold in the city; and the dealers are to get this back by raising the price of milk three cents a quart.
+Three tough-looking men rent an office in Claybourne City and run the Creamery Betterment Association, a front for their extortion.
+They intend to force every dealer in the city to sign as members, with dues set at one cent on every quart of milk sold; the dealers will recoup the cost of the dues by raising the price of milk by three cents a quart.

-Then comes the technique for getting members; the vicious means resorted to in "stubborn" cases.
-Only one dealer, John Paige has the courage to hold out.
-He cooperates with the police, but weakens when his family is threatened.
-Police persuade him to wait, replace all his drivers with detectives, who arrest the gangsters when they do attack the trucks.
-Finally, the police surround members of the gang who are waiting in ambush to drill Paige's trucks with a "tommy" gun.
-This provides sufficient evidence, and the gang is arrested and sent to prison for 50 years.
+The organization resorts to brutal tactics to force compliance from unwilling merchants.
+Only one dealer, John Paige, has the courage to refuse.
+He cooperates with the police but weakens when his family is threatened.
+Police persuade him to wait and replace all of his drivers with detectives, who arrest the gangsters when they attack the trucks.
+The police surround the gang, who are waiting in ambush to drill Paige's trucks with a tommy gun.
+This provides sufficient evidence and the gang is arrested and sent to prison for 50 years.